Mystic-Slice/responsible-prompting-api/README.md

 ## Roadmap

+### :+1: Community

+- Create playlists/tutorials on how to collaborate with this project.

 ### :brain: Sentences and social values

 - Review/consolidate social values used in the input JSON sentences file (issues [#10](https://github.com/IBM/responsible-prompting-api/issues/10), [#12](https://github.com/IBM/responsible-prompting-api/issues/12), and [#14](https://github.com/IBM/responsible-prompting-api/issues/14)).